-Interventional radiologists are radiologists who use medical imaging to guide minimally invasive surgical procedures that diagnose, treat, and cure many kinds of conditions.
+In interventional radiology (also called IR), doctors use medical imaging to guide minimally invasive surgical procedures that diagnose, treat, and cure many kinds of conditions.
 Imaging modalities used include fluoroscopy, MRI, CT, and ultrasound.
-At UVA Healthcare System, these radiologists work in the department of vascular and interventional radiology (IR).
+At UVA Health System, these radiologists work in the department of vascular and interventional radiology.

 Interventional radiologists make small incisions, usually in your abdomen, and use needles and catheters to treat conditions inside your body.
 Medical images are used to guide their catheters through your blood vessels, arteries, and organs.
 Cool, right?

 Interventional radiology reduces cost, recovery time, pain, and risk to patients who would otherwise need traditional open surgery.
-Because of this, interventional radiology has become the primary way to treat many types of conditions.
+Because of this, IR has become the primary way to treat many types of conditions.
 The treatments IR can effectively perform are ever-changing and expanding.

 Infographic Text: Examples of IR Procedures: